 At the beginning of social media advertising, an image was enough to convey a message.
 Today, you have more options suited to fulfill your advertising needs.
 You can show multiple videos or pictures in carousel ads, linking to some call to action inside a single ad.
 This type of ad has been effective in driving traffic to brands’ websites.
 You can show more information and showcase more details and products.
 Each card has a story.
 You can add up to 10 cards, meaning 10 headlines and 10 descriptions.
 This makes the most out of every budget.

 What is content?

-You may have the idea that content consists only of the copy.
-Truth is that content is every single item you publish.
+You may have the idea that content consists only of copy.
+The truth is that content is every single item you publish.
 This includes status updates, posts, images, and videos.
 Content should be engaging, and this will boost your brand.
-High-quality content means increased organic search traffic, it also includes more trust from your users along with a sense of authority and expertise.
-This lets you wield influence, and will allow you to lead your audience when you recommend a product or service.
+High-quality content means increased organic search traffic.
+It also includes more trust from your users and a sense of authority and expertise.
+This lets you wield influence, allowing you to lead your audience when you recommend a product or service.

 From a social media point of view, it allows you to engage your fans and usually goes hand in hand with Public Relations (PR) results.

 You’ll soon find that social media sites have a few elements in common.
 One of these elements is showcasing the main image representing your profile.
 This image needs to be captivating, create consistency with your brand and encourage a visitor to read more and to be engaged with your brand.
 When the design communicates what your blog or company is about, it leaves an enduring impact on your followers.
 A cover image should follow the recommended size, and since each platform has different requirements, the result should be a customized image for each.

 By following this recommendation, you’ll start on the right foot.